Immigration to Europe: Gallup study, 2010

 Gallup has published a study estimating potential migrants in 2010.

 The study estimated that 700 million adults worldwide would prefer to migrate to another country.
 Potential migrants were asked for their country of preference if they were given free choice.

 The total number of potential migrants to the European Union is estimated at 200 million, comparable to the number for North America (USA and Canada).
 In addition, an estimated 40 million potential migrants within the EU desire to move to another country within the EU, giving the EU the highest intra-regional potential migration rate.
 The study estimates that from 2015 to 2017, there were about 750 million potential migrants.
 One in five potential migrants (21%), or about 158 million adults worldwide name the U.S. as their desired future residence.
 Canada, Germany, France, Australia and the United Kingdom each appeal to more than 30 million adults.
 Apart from the United States, the top desired target countries were: Canada (47 million), Germany (42 million), France (36 million), Australia (36 million) and the United Kingdom (34 million).

-The study also compared the number of potential migrants to their desired destination's population, resulting in a Net Migration Index expressing potential population growth.

-This list is headed by Singapore, which would experience population growth by +219%.

-Among European countries, Switzerland would experience the highest growth, by +150%, followed by Sweden (+78%), Spain (+74%), Ireland (+66%), the United Kingdom (+62%) and France (+60%).
-The European countries with highest potential population loss are Kosovo and North Macedonia, with -28% each.